rocky-linux/documentation/docs/guides/security/firewalld.md

 | home          | for use in home areas (nope, I don't get this one either)                                                         |
 | internal      | for your internal network device access                                                                           |
 | trusted       | all network connections are accepted                                                                              |

+firewall-cmd is the command line program for managing the firewalld daemon.

+To list existing zones on your system, type:

+`firewall-cmd --get-zones`

 To be honest, I mostly hate the names of these zones.
 Drop, block, public, and trusted are perfectly clear, but some aren't good enough for perfect granular security.
 Let's take this `iptables` rule section as an example: